adleroliveira/dreamjs/README.md

 { name: '' }
 ```

-It is also posible to create named Schemas and use them when necessary.
+It is also possible to create named Schemas and use them when necessary.

 ```js
 dream.schema('User', {